ahartzog/hoverUnitConvert/README.md

 ## To Dos

+PHASE 1:

-1) Determine how to detect a numerical value followed by a unit symbol on hover
+1. Determine how to detect a numerical value followed by a unit symbol on hover
-2) Write script that will detect when a numerical value followed by a unit symbol being hovered over
+2. Write script that will detect when a numerical value followed by a unit symbol being hovered over
-3) Create a set of unit conversions (inches to centimeters, feet to meters, etc and vice versa)
+3. Create a set of unit conversions (inches to centimeters, feet to meters, etc and vice versa)
-4) Return the converted value
+4. Return the converted value

+PHASE 2:

+1. Build or integrate a tooltip to show the converted value

+## Ideas

+* Package as a wordpress plugin
+* Add tooltip themes
+* Add ability for custom tooltip styling
+* Add different tooltip locations